Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 Tests to diagnose childhood cervical cancer and vaginal cancer

-The following tests and procedures may be used to diagnose and stage childhood cervical cancer or vaginal cancer:
+The following tests and procedures may be used to diagnose and stage childhood cervical or vaginal cancers:

 Pap test